ale-casco/lyticEBV_RNAseq/README.md

    - It will also activate the **`renv`** environment, restoring the necessary R packages.

 2. **Run Analysis Scripts:**
    - Execute the data analysis or figure generation scripts as needed from the **`Rscripts`** directory.
+You can use the `open_scripts.R` script to open all data analysis or figure generation scripts at once within RStudio.
    -  **Note:** Some large files are not included due to size limitations.
 Refer to the "Data Exclusions" section below.

 ## Data Exclusions